 Even though Lopez had given police the address of “Wool Lou” and even though his identification of “Wool Lou” was on videotape, Lopez made a deal with the prosecution to identify Bermudez as the gunman in return for not being charged in the case.

 Lopez testified at Bermudez’s trial in New York County Supreme Court that “Wool Lou” was simply the name he called Bermudez.
 The defense said Bermudez’s nickname was “Most.”

 Bermudez, who passed a lie detector test, presented alibi witnesses in his defense.

 A jury convicted Bermudez of second-degree murder on February 6, 1992.
 He was sentenced to 23 years to life in prison.

-After testimony from Lopez and four of Blount’s friends, a jury convicted Bermudez of second-degree murder in February 1992, and he was sentenced to 23-years-to-life.
-In 1993, all five witnesses recanted their identifications, saying they were pressured by police to identify Bermudez.
-Bermudez’s post-conviction appeals failed until November 2009 when a state Supreme Court judge overturned Bermudez’s conviction and dismissed the charges with prejudice because the new evidence undermined the conviction, and because the collective identification procedure used by police damaged any possible identification testimony from the eyewitnesses.
+In 1993, all five witnesses who identified Bermudez at trial recanted their identifications, saying they were pressured by police to identify Bermudez.
+But Bermudez’s post-conviction appeals all failed until November 12, 2009, when a New York County Supreme Court justice overturned Bermudez’s conviction and ordered Bermudez released.
+The justice dismissed the charges with prejudice because the new evidence undermined the conviction, and because the collective identification procedure used by police damaged any possible identification testimony from the eyewitnesses.